yprashant/Capstone-Sparkify/README.md

 From an analysis perspective, we could notice that the most important features used by the classifier are the number of "thumbs up" / "thumbs down" given by user per song, number of friends added per session, percentage of songs added to playlists, number of adverts and number of songs per session; these are in line with the features we identified as most relevant during data exploration, and indeed seem to represent well customers' satisfaction or dissatisfaction with the service.

+## 5. Summary <a name="summary"></a>
+This capstone project is a great exercise allowing to put in practice several data science skills (data analysis, cleaning, feature extraction, machine learning pipeline creation, model evaluation and fine tuning…) to solve a problem close to those regularly encountered by customer-facing businesses.

+We could get a F1-score of 0.7 for churn prediction using a default classifier algorithm, and 0.73 after fine-tuning; these numbers are relatively good, though not great, maybe because we only have 225 distinct users in our subset.